wgmo/graphtik/docs/source/arch.rst

         - they have `needs` that do not correspond to any of the given `inputs` or the intermediately `compute`\d `outputs` of the `solution`;
-        - all threir `provides` are NOT needed by any other operation, nor are asked as *outputs*.
+        - all their `provides` are NOT needed by any other operation, nor are asked as *outputs*.

     reschedule